hacktoon/nami/README.md

 ### CivilLayer
-- Each city in zone map can occupy tiles as zones or neighborhoods
+- Each city in chunk map can occupy tiles as chunks or neighborhoods
 - Dungeon types and levels like cat quest
   - dungeons at high level like 79
 - Add city ruins on dry rivers or dry land